 Okay, now think about why people come into counseling: they know something’s wrong, but they just can’t figure out what it is or what to do about it.
 It appears that’s where the majority of us are when it comes to addressing these large pressing problems we face.

 Power And Control Is Out Of Control

 Cooperation and collaboration are manifestations of humankind’s greatest strengths, yet spheres where they could flourish are regularly co-opted by those who use power for their own ends.
 One of the main objectives of this piece is to illuminate why power is so revered and becomes so consuming to people that they will destroy the earth and eradicate entire groups of people in order to gain more power and control.
-I believe it stems from Cultural PTSD.

 The most obvious reason why I believe this is this fact: The first thing people recovering from trauma NEED to do is regain a sense of power and control over their environments.
 That can happen in adaptive ways or maladaptive ways.
 We’ll go into detail about the ways that happens in individuals and then apply the general principles to cultural level responses.
 We’ll also trace a number of other maladaptive human made and culture wide problems back to trauma based decision making.
 It is my hope that much like individuals who come into counseling not really knowing what’s going on with themselves, we can learn to really identify why we act in such irrational ways on cultural levels, and then learn to consciously heal in ways that allow us to live in cultural contexts that we really want and enjoy.